jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/label-has-for.md

   </form>
 );
 ```

+The `required` option (defaults to `"required": "id"`) determines which checks are activated.
+You're allowed to pass in one of the following types:

+- string: must be one of the acceptable strings (`"nesting"` or `"id"`)
+- object, must have one of the following properties:

+  - some: an array of acceptable strings, will pass if ANY of the requested checks passed
+  - every: an array of acceptable strings, will pass if ALL of the requested checks passed

 Note that passing props as spread attribute without `htmlFor` explicitly defined will cause this rule to fail.
 Explicitly pass down `htmlFor` prop for rule to pass.
 The prop must have an actual value to pass.
 Use `Label` component above as a reference. **It is a good thing to explicitly pass props that you expect to be passed for self-documentation.** For example: